EmilienAdamm/WhosTheGoat/README.md

 ## Acknowledgments

 The data was fetched and organized by [HxPulseFire](https://www.github.com/HxPulsefire).
+The website and API are hosted and managed by [aHasera](https://github.com/ahasera).

 ## Contact

-If you wish to enter in contact for a suggestion or anything related to the website, please join the following discord: discord.gg/invite.
+If you wish to enter in contact for a suggestion or anything related to the website, please join the following discord: discord.gg/invite or add my Twitter account: [@Kaloow_](https://twitter.com/Kaloow_).